Welcome to Jina!#

 Journey to the cloud

-• Jina provides a smooth transition from local development (using DocArray) to local serving using (Jina’s orchestration layer) to having production-ready services by using Kubernetes capacity to orchestrate the lifetime of containers.
+• Jina provides a smooth transition from local development (using DocArray) to local serving using Deployment and Flow to having production-ready services by using Kubernetes capacity to orchestrate the lifetime of containers.

 • By using Jina AI Cloud you have access to scalable and serverless deployments of your applications in one command.